kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

         namespace: platform-secrets
 ```

 #### TLS Policy

-The example above inlines a basic TLS configuration directly on the Backend resource.
+The example above inlines a basic TLS configuration directly on the `Backend` resource.
 This is intentional.
-Gateway API’s existing `BackendTLSPolicy` is designed around Service-based backends.

-Using it for egress today would require representing each external FQDN as a synthetic Service, which this proposal aims to avoid.
+Gateway API’s existing `BackendTLSPolicy` is designed around Service-based backends only and may end up being too restrictive for our needs.
+More specifically, using it for egress today would require representing each external FQDN as a synthetic Service, which this proposal aims to avoid.
+Furthermore, one could argue that inlined TLS policy provides simpler UX, especially in egress use-cases.
 As the `Backend` resource shape stabilizes, we SHOULD evaluate whether `BackendTLSPolicy` can be reused, extended, or aligned for external egress use cases.

 #### Backend Extensions